-Thirdly – and perhaps most tellingly – 8K content will come from all of us.
-8K capture from 360-degree video cameras is already offered by the and , which was launched at CES 2017.
+Lastly – and perhaps most tellingly – 8K content will come from all of us.
+8K capture from 360-degree video cameras is already offered by the GoPro Omni VR and Insta360 Pro, which was launched at CES 2017.
 "Talk to the VR guys and they're tell you that the higher the resolution and frames rates, the better," says Jeff Park, Director of Marketing at HDMI Licensing, whose new HDMI 2.1 permits 8K image transfer.
-"VR today looks good but it lacks fidelity … if it was affordable and practical, they would do 8K now," he says. , anybody?
+"VR today looks good but it lacks fidelity … if it was affordable and practical, they would do 8K now," he says.
+8K-per-eye VR headsets, anybody?
 They're surely in the pipeline alongside a wider field of view.

-It may seem like a stretch to have to buy an 8K TV when 4K TVs are only now beginning to bed-in, but 8K now seems inevitable – and it's likely that VR will be the driving force in creating '8K everywhere'.
+It may seem like a stretch to have to buy an 8K TV when 4K TVs are only now beginning to bed-in, but 8K now seems inevitable.

 - Check out our full guide to 4K if you want to catch up on a more current resolution.